 It is illegal for a person to reveal the identity of a whistleblower, or information likely to lead to the identification of whistleblower, outside of these circumstances.
 We can investigate allegations from a whistleblower that their confidentiality has been breached following their report.

 In a company's or organisation's investigation of the concerns raised in your report, the company or organisation must take reasonable steps to ensure that information likely to lead to your identification is not disclosed without your consent.
 However, the company or organisation may face difficulties investigating or internally addressing or correcting the misconduct unless you provide some approval for the company or organisation to use your information.
-You may wish to understand the company's or organisation's investigation practices – such as by reading the company's or organisation's whistleblower policy – before making your report to the company or organisation.
+If the company or organisation is obliged to have a whistleblower policy, its whistleblower policy must include information about how it will investigate your concerns.
+You may wish to understand the company's or organisation's investigation practices before making your report to the company or organisation.

 We must keep information provided by a whistleblower confidential.
 We may not disclose either the information or the identity of the whistleblower without the whistleblower's consent or unless that disclosure is specifically authorised by law.
 Further, we can resist producing documents to a court or tribunal where it may reveal a whistleblower's identity, unless a court or tribunal thinks it necessary or in the interests of justice.

 You can find out more about how we protect information we receive by reading Regulatory Guide 103 Confidentiality and release of information (RG 103).

 The Corporations Act protects a whistleblower against certain legal actions related to making the whistleblower disclosure, including: